-If you would like a more equal, socially just, aspirational world…
+If you would like a more equal, socially just, aspirational city and world…